Kous92/SuperNews-V2-iOS-UIKit/English/README.md

 The technical stack was the following:
 - **Xcode 13**, **Swift 5.5**, **UIKit** with **Storyboard**, **MVVM** architecture, **Combine**, **MapKit**, **CoreLocation**, **Alamofire** and **Kingfisher** as 3rd party installed framework with  **CocoaPods**, **XCTest** for **Unit and UI tests**.

-This project version was for me, **"my loyal ally"** which I presented at every job interview to demonstrate my skills because it's a challenge as a junior to get a job as an iOS developer, very difficult due to actual economic context en raison du contexte économique and customers requirements (IT consulting companies, recruitment offices).
+This project version was for me, **"my loyal ally"** which I presented at every job interview to demonstrate my skills because it's a challenge as a junior to get a job as an iOS developer, very difficult due to actual economic context and customers requirements (IT consulting companies, recruitment offices).

 **2022**, I manage to work at **Netgem** and **Withings**, for a 3 month period each.
 Then, at the end of **2022** and beginning of **2023**, I was committing myself to **"neo IT consulting company"** for recruitement on profile, so with a beggining as soon as a customer mission is won.
 That's when I became more aware than ever of advanced architectures (**MVP**, **VIPER**, **Clean Swift**, ...), of Software Craftsmanship principles (**KISS**, **DRY**, **YAGNI**, **SOLID**,...), to begin with **SwiftUI**, ...

 The market situation was becoming very complicated (my commitment to the company ends here), and with all that I learned, I set myself a challenge, in **april 2023** to remake this app from scratch, but much more improvede: more advanced architecture, application of Software Craftsmanship principles (**KISS**, **DRY**, **YAGNI**, **SOLID**, **design patterns**, ...), but also with new features.
 Despite low morale (once again) and a break, the goals of this new version was the following:
-- De pouvoir pleinement bénéficier de conseils de développeurs expérimentés/experts lors de code reviews pour améliorer mon code, rendre mon app plus performante, faire de meilleurs tests unitaires, ...
+- To be able to fully benefit advices from experienced/expert developers during code reviews to improve my code, making my app more performant, making better unit tests, ...
-- To be in real condition when putting the app in production, first on **TestFlight** and maybe on the **App Store** if there is not too much constraints from the API.
+- To be in real condition when putting the app in production, first on **TestFlight** and maybe on the **App Store** if there is not too much constraints from the API, or anything else.
-- D'être confronté à davantage de situations techniques que je pourrais rencontrer en milieu professionnel (migration de frameworks, optimisations UI/UX, multithreading, mise en production,...).
+- To be confronted with more technical situations that I might encounter in a professional environment (framework migration, UI/UX optimizations, multithreading, production startup, ...).
 - To do this same version of this iOS app in **SwiftUI**.
 - To feel more and more confident, to be ready to look for a company again and find again a job as an iOS developer, by being better armed (from technical tests until validation of the trial period).